HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 *Markdown reference:* [https://guides.github.com/features/mastering-markdown/](http://guides.github.com/features/mastering-markdown/)

 ## Automatic Plant Waterer ##
-(Insert the name of the project you chose to replicate.)

 I have chosen to replicate the automatic plant waterer.
 This is because I enjoyed the previous work example of the plant waterer and wanted to learn the mechanisms of this project but I knew I would not pursue something similar in my final project.

 ## Related projects ##
-*Find about 6 related projects to the project you choose.
-A project might be related through  function, technology, materials, fabrication, concept, or code.
-Don't forget to place an image of the related project in the* `replicationproject` *folder and insert the filename in the appropriate places below.
-Copy the markdown block of code below for each project you are showing, updating the number* `1` *in the subtitle for each.*

 ### Related project 1- EcoQube Air ###